Your current location is set to United States. If this is incorrect, please change your location:

 In a pre-specified pooled analysis of the time to confirmed disability progression in both the RADIANCE and SUNBEAM phase III trials, a very low rate of disability progression was observed across the treatment groups, and ozanimod did not reach statistical significance compared to Avonex®.

 In the phase II RADIANCE clinical trial, the most common adverse effects were headache, nasopharyngitis (inflammation of the nose and pharynx), urinary tract infections, and upper respiratory tract infections.
-More information on the side effects will be available from the phase III trials, which include more individuals with MS. The MS Society will report any new adverse effects that are disclosed from the the phase III SUNBEAM and RADIANCE when information is available.
+More information on the side effects will be available from the phase III trials.
+Celgene reported the safety of the SUNBEAM clinical trial was consistent with the safety reported in the RADIANCE trial.
+The MS Society will report any new adverse effects that are disclosed from the phase III SUNBEAM and RADIANCE when information is available.

 Cohen J et al. Safety and efficacy of the selective sphingosine 1-phosphate receptor modulator ozanimod in relapsing multiple sclerosis (RADIANCE): a randomised, placebo-controlled, phase 2 trial.
 Lancet.
 2016; 15(4): 373-81.